andreferibeiro/andreferibeiro/README.md

 <h3>About me:</h3>

-- 🧔🏿‍♂️ My name is André,  I'm 35 years old and I live in São Paulo (BRA).
+- 🧔🏿‍♂️ My name is André,  I'm 35 years old and I live in São Paulo (BR).
 - ⚙️ I’m a Mechanical Engineer.
 My job, in summary, it is solve complex problems thru structural analysis in order to overcome the main challenges faced by Engineering Department.

 <h3>Purpose:</h3>